 In the past few years, we have raised more than $300,000 for much needed work.
 The Chamberlin House Rehabilitation project has included tree removal, grading, foundation repair, repointing chimneys, basement and attic window rehab, great porch rehab, chimney repair and exterior woodwork.
 The talent and support of members has brought new curtains and refreshed rooms upstairs.
 We are looking forward to painting house by summer 2019 and are investigating historic paint colors to return this Victorian beauty to its former glory.

-Everyone who comes to Chamberlin House remarks on its beauty.
 We will continue to be good stewards of this property for our tenants, members, and the greater community to enjoy.